Justus0405/eln-wiki/docs/4-tools/x-ray-scanner.md

 ## Config

-You can choose which ores are visible and how far you can see in the [config](/5-advanced/config.html#xray-scanner).
+You can configure range and which ores are visible in the [config](/5-advanced/config.html#xray-scanner).